Healer Tier List for Dragonflight PvP (Patch 10.0)

 Restoration Shamans are an extremely versatile healer, bringing damage, healing, and utility for their teammates.
 Most of their healing is instant and comes from Riptide and Earth Shield.
 Both of these spells allow the Shaman to heal without casting and being concerned with being interrupted.
 Restoration Shaman also bring utility in the form of Grounding Totem to soak incoming crowd control.

 They are also the only healer in the game with a kick, in Wind Shear.
 In addition to strong utility, they also have multiple strong cooldowns for when their team is in trouble.
 Ascendance and Spirit Link Totem are two of the strongest cooldowns in arena, and allow Restoration Shamans to quickly recover when enemies are using their cooldowns.
 Restoration Shaman downfall is that their healing can be shutdown and if they start to fall behind, they do not have many cooldowns to help them recover.

 Mistweaver Monks have some great healing throughput.
 However, that is all that they have.
-Mistweavers did not see many changes going into Dragonflight.
+Mistweavers have seen many changes going into Dragonflight.
 They have several different defensives and strong single-target healing.
 Although they have a good amount of healing output, they run out of Mana quickly.

 - 31 Dec.
 2020: Guide added.